Research Knowledge Base

 Do I have to complete the Online COI Training Course?

 If you receive federally funded awards or are conducting human subjects research, you must complete the COI Training course at least once every 4 years.
 You access the COI Training course via Canvas using your NetID and password.
 For further details, Conflict of Interest Training Course.

 What is the first step I need to take as a subrecipient?

 If you do not have your own Public Health Service-compliant (PHS) COI Policy, you must follow the UW–Madison's COI Policy.
 This means you must file an OAR and take the COI Training course.
 In order to do so, you will need a UW NetID and password.
 The UW Conflict of Interest Program will assist you in obtaining a NetID from the UW Department of Information Technology.
 To request a NetID, please click Subrecipient NetID.

 If I am on a PHS grant, what are my COI related responsibilities for award setup?

 If you receive a Notice of Award for a PHS funded grant, you will need to do 2 things.
-First, if you have not filed an OAR in the past 30 days, you will need to file an Outside Activities Report even if nothing has changed.
+First, if you have not filed an OAR for the current calendar year, you will need to file an Outside Activities Report.
 Second, you must take the COI Training course if you have not completed the course in the past four years.
 You may access the course by self-registering at Learn@UW.

 Keywords: conflict interest outside activity management plan travel reporting coi training subrecipients award setup